Engaged Feminist Maker

 Yelena Myshko is a multidisciplinary artist based in Arnhem, the Netherlands.
 She was born in Kyiv, Ukraine in 1985.
 Yelena studied Fashion Design, Fashion Strategy and Gender Studies.
 She is working with performance since 2010.

 Her interest in politics led to an affiliation with international feminist protest group FEMEN for two years.
 Yelena participated in boot camps and actions in Germany, France and the Netherlands and became the leader of FEMEN Netherlands.
 This experience influenced Yelena´s artistic tone of voice and visual language.

 Yelena exhibited in the Netherlands, Spain, United Kingdom, Germany, Portugal, Austria, Russia, South Korea, Colombia, Canada and USA.
-She was nominated for the BLOOOM Award in 2018, Walter Koschatzky Art-Award in 2019 and won 2nd place at Kunstschouw Award in 2019.
+She was nominated for the BLOOOM Award in 2018, Walter Koschatzky Art-Award in 2019, made the shortlist and won a material prize from Kunstschouw Award in 2019.
 Her work is published in various magazines and books that promote emerging artists.

 My artistic practice is grounded in lived experience.
 As a woman I have a subjective point of view, as a feminist I use it as critique on social construction of art.
 I am a parrhesiast that speaks her truth no matter the consequences, establishing a polemic relationship with the World.
 I locate existential tension points within my socio‐cultural environment and project them on my body, creating a subversive perspective on the female nude.

 My aesthetic choices could be described as Dirty Realism, like the literature genre.
 I implode mundane aspects of ordinary life and turn them into a weapon to destroy beauty.
 Using no make-up, everyday objects, and blunt body language I create a reductionist vocabulary.
 The challenge is to use simple means in resourceful ways.